dmbaboiu/dmb_arducam/ArducamInfo.md

 1. (The original SDK)[https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield]: fully self-contained, except for  for Linux.
     Contains demos for C/C++ and Python, for Windows, Linux, RaspberryPi, Nvidia Jetson
-    1. Configuration files for various sheild/camera combinations
+    * Configuration files for various sheild/camera combinations
-    1. Drivers for Windows, also available from its Releases section
+    * Drivers for Windows, also available from its Releases section
-    1. Linux only needs  standard USB libraries (libusb) and setting udev rules to allow regular user run without *sudo*
+    * Linux only needs  standard USB libraries (libusb) and setting udev rules to allow regular user run without *sudo*
-    1. Demos for Windows include a GUI tool to open the camera using configuration file and do image capture, as well as possibility to view/change camera registers
+    * Demos for Windows include a GUI tool to open the camera using configuration file and do image capture, as well as possibility to view/change camera registers
-    2. The SDK includes binaries for Python 2.7 (not versioned), as well as for Python 3.6-3.8.
-However, the demos are fully compatible with the Python dependencies in the "split" demo.
+    * The SDK includes binaries for Python 2.7 (not versioned), as well as for Python 3.6-3.8.
+However, the demos are fully compatible with the Python dependencies in the "split" demo, which can be installed via `pip`.
        To run, you need to remove the ArducamSDK libraries and the config_parser.
 Otherwise, python will try to load these and fail.
-    4. The repo does **not** include the Linux dynamic library for *arducam_config_parser* (only the Python wrapper), but that can be obtained from [its own repo](https://github.com/ArduCAM/arducam_config_parser) **NOTE** that this is only an early version, not supporting all features (e.g. Controls); it is incompatible with the parser used by demo.
+    * The repo does **not** include the Linux dynamic library for *arducam_config_parser* (only the Python wrapper), but that can be obtained from [its own repo](https://github.com/ArduCAM/arducam_config_parser) **NOTE** that this is only an early version, not supporting all features (e.g. Controls); it is incompatible with the parser used by demo.
 Only the Windows version contains the corresponding library.
-    5. The SDK User Guide (API documentation) is available online as PDF (see below), but is incomplete.
+    * The SDK User Guide (API documentation) is available online as PDF (see below), but is incomplete.
-    6. **Not all functions of the SDK are documented,**.
+    * **Not all functions of the SDK are documented,**.
 For example, `ArducamSDK.Py_ArduCam_readReg_8_8()` is used in the demo, but is not present in the published documentation.

 1. The "new" version, splits the CPP and Python demos into separate repos.
-    1. [ArduCAM_USB_Camera_Shield_Cpp_Demo](https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield_Cpp_Demo); the SDK User Guide is [available online as PDF](https://blog.arducam.com/downloads/shields/USB_Shield/ArduCAM_USB_Camera_SDK_Guide_V1.3.pdf)
+    * [ArduCAM_USB_Camera_Shield_Cpp_Demo](https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield_Cpp_Demo); the SDK User Guide is [available online as PDF](https://blog.arducam.com/downloads/shields/USB_Shield/ArduCAM_USB_Camera_SDK_Guide_V1.3.pdf)
-    1. [ArduCAM_USB_Camera_Shield_Python_Demo](https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield_Python_Demo); the SDK User Guide is [available online as PDF](https://blog.arducam.com/downloads/shields/USB_Shield/ArduCAM_USB_Camera_Python_SDK_Guide_V1.3.pdf)
+    * [ArduCAM_USB_Camera_Shield_Python_Demo](https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield_Python_Demo); the SDK User Guide is [available online as PDF](https://blog.arducam.com/downloads/shields/USB_Shield/ArduCAM_USB_Camera_Python_SDK_Guide_V1.3.pdf)
-    1. Drivers are to be downloaded from Releases of the original SDK
+    * Drivers are to be downloaded from Releases of the original SDK
-    2. The demo uses the same SDK as v1, but it has object oriented structure (`class ArducamCamera`, wrapped around the same API; its methods contain some of the boilerplate functions from the original demo).
+    * The demo uses the same SDK as v1, but it has object oriented structure (`class ArducamCamera`, wrapped around the same API; its methods contain some of the boilerplate functions from the original demo).
-    1. Config files are not provided, but there is a separate github repo (mostly identical with the original), [ArduCAM_USB_Camera_Shield_Config](https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield_Config)
+    * Config files are not provided, but there is a separate github repo (mostly identical with the original), [ArduCAM_USB_Camera_Shield_Config](https://github.com/ArduCAM/ArduCAM_USB_Camera_Shield_Config)
-    1. Python dependencies are to be installed via *pip*, from [PyPI](pypi.org)
+    * Python dependencies are to be installed via *pip*, from [PyPI](pypi.org)
         > python3 -m pip install arducam_config_parser ArducamSDK
         - [arducam_config_parser](https://pypi.org/project/arducam-config-parser/#files) has single wheel for all Python versions, wraps around *so* library
         - [ArducamSDK](https://pypi.org/project/ArducamSDK/#files) has wheels for Python versions 2.7, 3.5-3.12; wraps around the *.so* library.
-    1. CPP dependencies are to be installed via apt as *.deb* files from the Arducam repo, but these are stored at [Arducam PPA on Guthub](https://github.com/ArduCAM/arducam_ppa) along with other related binaries.
+    * CPP dependencies are to be installed via apt as *.deb* files from the Arducam repo, but these are stored at [Arducam PPA on Guthub](https://github.com/ArduCAM/arducam_ppa) along with other related binaries.
         * *arducam_config_parser-dev*
         * *arducam-usb-sdk-dev*